-The Champaign-Urbana personal injury attorneys at Koester & Bradley have experience in handling dog bit and attack cases across Illinois.
-With more and more individuals turning to dogs for companionship the number of dog bite cases in the Champaign-Urbana area is on the rise.
-Add to the equation the fact that there are a number of large universities and educational institutions in the Central Illinois area from the University of Illinois, Eastern Illinois University, and Parkland College, and the dog population in the Champaign-Urbana and outside communities are on the rise.
+The Champaign-Urbana personal injury attorneys at Koester & Bradley have experience in handling dog bite and attack cases across Illinois.
+With more and more individuals turning to dogs for companionship, the number of dog bite cases in the Champaign-Urbana area is on the rise.
+Our dog bite legal team at Koester & Bradley has also blames the high number of dog attacks on the fact that there are a number of large universities and educational institutions in the Central Illinois area from the University of Illinois, Eastern Illinois University, and Parkland College.
 Dogs are great, and at Koester & Bradley we love dogs, but many time unwitting owners are unaware of the safety hazards that can arise through canine ownership.
 Most dog breeds are excellent companions and assets to the community, but some breeds are known to be more dangerous than others.

 Though the vast majority of these instances are not significant bites, some of these bite injuries result in lost time from work, clinical expenses, lost salaries, as well as pain and suffering.
 If you were bitten by someone else’s pet dog in Illinois, you may be entitled to monetary settlement from the pet owner (or from his/her insurance provider) to pay you for expenses associated with your canine attack injury.